nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 Device Firmware Upgrade using nRF Connect for Mobile
    1. Navigate to the :file:`build/zephyr` directory and copy the :file:`app_update.bin` file to your smartphone.
    #.
 Install the `nRF Connect for Mobile`_ application on your smartphone and run it.
    #.
-On the Scanner tab, find the device called ``NUS_CoAP_client`` and click the :guilabel:`CONNECT` button.
+On the Scanner tab, find the device called ``NUS_CoAP_client`` and tap the :guilabel:`CONNECT` button.
    #.
-Click the DFU icon in the bar on the top.
+Tap the DFU icon in the bar on the top.
    #.
 Select the location of the :file:`app_update.bin` file on your smartphone.
    #.
-Select the desired DFU mode and click :guilabel:`OK`.
+Select the desired DFU mode and tap :guilabel:`OK`.
    #.
 Observe the DFU progress on the mobile application chart or in the device logs.

-   After finishing the upgrade, the device will be rebooted.
+   After completing the upgrade, the device restarts.
-   It should start operating with the new firmware version.
+   It starts operating with the new firmware version.

 Device Firmware Upgrade using mcumgr
    1. Install the `Go language package`_ (if it is not already installed).
    #.
-Download mcumgr by invoking the following command:
+Run the following command to download mcumgr:

       .. code-block:: console

          $ go get github.com/apache/mynewt-mcumgr-cli/mcumgr

    #.
-Upload the firmware image to the device by running the following command in the sample directory:
+Run the following command in the sample directory to upload the firmware image to the device:

       .. code-block:: console